container-job-runner/cjr/README.md

                                                               job:shell commands (e.g. sh, bash, zsh).

   --driver=podman-cli|docker-cli|docker-socket|podman-socket  container engine used to build and run images.

+  --enable-remote-dev=enable-remote-dev                       enable the resource flag for development commands shell,
+                                                              jupyter, theia, and vnc.

   --image-tag=image-tag                                       tag that cli uses when building all its images.